 Fraggle Attack

-A Fraggle attack is a type of denial-of-service (DoS) attack that floods a victim with UDP traffic by sending spoofed UDP packets to a network broadcast address, causing multiple systems to reply simultaneously to the target.
+A Fraggle attack is a denial-of-service attack that uses spoofed UDP traffic sent to a broadcast address so multiple systems reply to the victim and overwhelm it with traffic.

 Examples

-• An attacker sends spoofed UDP packets to port 7 (Echo) on a broadcast address, causing all devices on that network to respond to the victim.
+- An attacker spoofs the victim's IP address and sends UDP packets to a broadcast address, causing many hosts on that network to reply to the victim at once.

 Tip: The interactive version includes progress tracking, decks, and premium deep dives.